We help consumers who have complaints about collection harassment.

 The harassing company pays our fees.

-Is Solomon & Solomon, P.C. a scam?
+Is Solomon and Solomon a scam?

+They’re legit.
 According to the Better Business Bureau (BBB), Solomon & Solomon, P.C. was founded in 1966 and incorporated in 1976.
 The BBB established its profile page in 1992.
 S&S is listed as a collection agency.
 Buzzfile estimates S&S’ annual revenue at $17.8 million, and the size of its headquarters staff at 200 people.

 According to its website, Solomon and Solomon “is a full-service law firm concentrating in debt collection and litigation.
 S&S states that its mission is to “provide ‘simply the best’ collection and litigation services, ensuring long-lasting business relationships focused on performance and service…and built on integrity.”